Glossary

 Taunted

-If you are taunted, you have a double bane on attacks that don’t include the creature who taunted you.
+If you are taunted, you have a double bane on ability power rolls that don’t target the creature who taunted you while you have line of effect to that creature.
 If you gain the taunted condition from one creature while already taunted by a different creature, the new condition replaces the old one.

 Tests

-When making a test, it has one of three difficulties: easy, medium, or hard.
-The result of the power roll is compared to the the following tiers of effects.
+When making a test, it has one of three difficulties: easy, medium, or hard, as decided by the Director.

 Turn in Combat